-Lidded bins in classrooms and in other key locations around the site for the disposal of tissues and any other waste, Y Automatic dispensers at main entrance, halls, toilets, Rainbow house, ICT room, pool.
-Lidded bins in classrooms, offices, halls and staff room Bins to be double bagged and emptied Y Arrangements in place for collecting and double bagging of bin bags. • Disposable tissues to implement the 'catch it, bin it, kill it' approach in each classroom Y Good stock of tissues available.
-Tissue levels in classes checked daily.
+Lidded bins in classrooms and in other key locations around the site for the disposal of tissues and any other waste, Y offices, staff room.
+Automatic dispensers at main entrance, halls, toilets, Rainbow house, ICT room, pool.
+Lidded bins in classrooms, offices, halls and staff room Bins to be double bagged and emptied Y Arrangements in place for collecting and double bagging bin bags. • Disposable tissues to implement the 'catch it, bin it, kill it' approach in each classroom Y Good stock of tissues available.
+TAs to ensure that there are sufficient tissues in classes daily.
 24. Provision and use of PPE for staff where required is not in line with government guidelines 3 3 9 Government guidance on wearing PPE is understood, communicated and sufficient PPE has been procured.
-Y PPE available and stationed in key areas, as well as issued to those 1:1 staff who are in close contact with the SEND children.
-6 • Those staff required to wear PPE (e.g. SEND intimate care, cleaning staff, receiving and handling deliveries) have been instructed on how to put on and how to remove PPE carefully to reduce contamination and also how to dispose of them safely Y Staff instructed on how to use PPE during induction.
-Induction repeated for staff re-joining at a later date.
+Y PPE available in classrooms and key areas, as well as issued to those 1:1 staff who are in close contact with the SEND children.
+6 • Those staff required to wear PPE (e.g. SEND intimate care, cleaning staff, receiving and handling deliveries) have been instructed on how to put on and how to remove PPE carefully to reduce contamination and also how to dispose of them safely Y Staff instructed on how to use PPE during virtual meetings.
 Staff are reminded that the wearing of gloves is not a substitute for good handwashing Y Staff briefed.
 25. Pupils forget to wash their hands regularly and 4 3 12 Staff training includes the need to remind pupils of the need to wash their hands regularly and frequently.
 Y Staff briefed.
 Reminder signage in classrooms.
-9 frequently • Posters and electronic messaging boards reinforce the need to wash hands regularly and frequently.
+9 frequently Posters and electronic messaging boards reinforce the need to wash hands regularly and frequently.
 Pupils regularly reminded about this in class.
 Y Posters put up around school and electronic messaging boards updated.
 Children are reminded by class teachers.